 The service had good practice in this quality statement.

-All essential processes to support and monitor service users' healthcare and welfare needs were in place.
-This meant healthcare needs of service users were monitored on a regular basis.
+All essential process to support and monitor service users' healthcare and welfare needs were in place.

-Service users' support plans were very well written with comprehensive detail about their physical, mental and social needs.
-Staff that spoke with the Care Commission officer were found to be knowledgeable regarding individual service user support plans.
+Service users' care plans were very well written with comprehensive detail about their physical, mental and social needs.